jhelpgg/K3D/K3D/doc/Render/Material.md

     }
 ````

-Texture must a unique name.
+Texture must have unique name.
 In other words, two different textures must not have same name.

 The texture reference describes where the texture come from.